engineering team reviewing supplier drawings and production details during a China factory visit

-What to Verify During a China Factory Visit — Before You Choose the Wrong Supplier
+What to Verify During a China Factory Visit

 You are standing inside the factory.

-Most visits feel productive.
+Most factory visits appear productive.

 You meet the team.